-- Attends class everyday on time (Communicates effectively if an absence or tardy occurs/makes up work and ensures attendance matters are cleared/excused.
-If a student is absent/tardy more than 3 times in a quarter, they may receive an "S" or lower depending on the total number.) - Shares compliments at appropriate times - Makes eve contact at appropriate times - Shows respect of others' opinions, comments and ideas - Responds with "Yes, ma'am" or "No, sir" at appropriate times
+- Attends class everyday on time.
+(Communicates effectively if an absence or tardy occurs/makes up work and ensures attendance matters are cleared/excused.
+If a student has more than 3 unexcused tardies in a quarter, they may receive an "S" or lower depending on the total number.) - Shares compliments at appropriate times - Shares academic comments - Makes eye contact at appropriate times - Shows respect of others' opinions, comments and ideas - Responds with "Yes, ma'am" and "No, sir" at appropriate times - Does not brag when winning or show anger when losing

-- Does not brag when winning or show anger when losing - Stays on task - Lets others learn - Brings positive attention to himself/herself - Wears GPA uniform with pride - Adheres to the Electronic Device and No Gum Policies
+- Stays on task

+- Lets others learn

+- Brings positive attention to himself/herself

+- Wears GPA uniform with pride

+- Adheres to the Electronic Device and No Gum Policies